I have a BA in history and creative writing and an MA in history. I enjoy politics, movies, television, poker, video games, and trivia.

 My back was so tight that I could barely move anything.
 So, I started with this simple exercise.
 In the above position, I simply rotated my hips, dropping my knees from one side to the other.
 It seems so simple now, but it was hard then.

 This also seems so simple.
 In the above position, simply use your hands to bring one knee to your chest.
 Then do the other.
 You can also bring both knees to your chest.
 You can also begin the exercise with your legs flat.

 Sitting up and with your knees up, put one leg over the other.
 Then cross your arm over the leg that's crossed.
 Twist your torso away from your knees.
-Thus, if your right leg is cross over your left, put your left arm over your right leg.
+Thus, if your right leg is crossed over your left, put your left arm over your right leg.
 Turn to your right.
 This will stretch your lower back.

 Moderate Strengthening Exercises

 The above image shows a crunch position.
-You can also start your exercises with feet on the floor and knees up.
+You can also start your exercises with your feet on the floor and knees up.